 In order to provide a better insight into the results of operations, financial position and net assets of the BMW Group, and going beyond the requirements of IFRS 8 (Operating Segments), the Group Financial Statements also include an income statement and a balance sheet for the Automotive, Motorcycles, Financial Services and Other Entities segments.
 The Group Cash Flow Statement is supplemented by a statement of cash flows for the Automotive and Financial Services segments.
 Inter-segment transactions relate primarily to internal sales of products, the provision of funds for Group companies and the related interest.
-A description of the nature of the BMW Group's segments is provided in \rightarrow note 45 ("Explanatory notes to segment information").
+A description of the nature of the business and the major operating activities of the BMW Group's segments is provided in → note 45 ("Explanatory notes to segment information").